tom2433/LiftTracker/README.md

     - Sessions will eventually be able to be categorized based on their name as well as their note.
     - This functionality will be mostly utilized in the analytics screen, but as for the session in progress screen, the user should be able to expand a section for quick-add buttons for both the session name as well as the note.
 - [ ] F9: Implement the Sessions Screen
+    - interactable list of sessions that the user has logged
+    - should stay relatively simple while maximizing functionality
+    - user can customize time frame from which sessions are fetched, only displaying 10 at a time with an option to load more at the bottom.
+By default, the sessions screen uses the "All time" timeframe while only displaying the 10 most recent sessions.
+    - Donut chart is present at the top of the screen showing the set distribution across muscle groups within the user-specified timeframe (not affected by the fetch limit)
+    - Donut charts are also present on the session cards showing the muscle group set distribution of that particular session.
+User can hide these donut charts via the icon buttons at the top right of the list of session cards.
+- [ ] F9-1: Allow user to filter by session name, session note, session name and note, muscle groups trained, lifts trained on sessions screen
 - [ ] F6-2: Implement the most recent lift sets at the bottom of LiftScreen (use the same function as used for F8-1?)

 ### Misc. things to do: